Space is Sound

 Parallels are made clear between sound as an information system and its possibilities for resonant cultural meaning.

-Beyond the nexus of definition, Tim Bruniges’ MIRRORS Aalst (2017) offers documentation of an infinite-duration artwork that responds to space, revealing extemporal meaning outside of immediate ambient acoustics.
-As with the interactions engendered between animate objects, constructing “spaces” of meaning cultivate and expand our awareness and creative potential, surpassing localized place and material bounds through depersonalized experience and affect.
+Beyond the nexus of finite definitions, Tim Bruniges’ MIRRORS Aalst (2017) offers documentation of an infinite-duration artwork.
+The large concave spheres respond to one another and reveal extemporal meaning outside of ambient acoustics.
+As with the interactions engendered between animate beings, the artist’s constructed “spaces” of meaning cultivate and expand our awareness and creative potential.
+They surpass localized place and material bounds through depersonalized experience and affect.

 Sara Wallgren